it-efarm/fullstack-engineering-challenge/README.md

 Build a quick POC that displays the **top 10 stories of hackernews**.

-- Make use of the public [hackernews API](https://github.com/HackerNews/API), specifically, you can use the [topstories endpoint](https://hacker-news.firebaseio.com/v0/topstories.json?print=pretty).
+- Make use of the public [hackernews API](https://github.com/HackerNews/API).
+    - Use the [topstories endpoint](https://hacker-news.firebaseio.com/v0/topstories.json) to get story IDs.
+    - Resolve IDs via the [item endpoint](https://hacker-news.firebaseio.com/v0/item/{id}.json).
-- You can find the entry point into the frontend in `src/frontend/App.tsx`.
+- You can find the entry point into the frontend in [src/frontend/App.tsx](./src/frontend/App.tsx).

 ## Some Tips